-You probably wouldn’t believe me it I told you we could fill a bag with water and then poke holes in it and the water wouldn’t leak out.
-But you’d be wrong, because that is exactly what we are going to do.
+You probably wouldn’t believe me if I told you we could fill a bag with water and then poke holes in it and the water wouldn’t leak out.
+But you’d be wrong because that is exactly what we are going to do!

-Prepare to be amazed at the experiment and then grab a plastic baggie and pencil and try it yourself!
+Prepare to be amazed at the experiment, then grab a plastic baggie and pencil and try it yourself.

 Why Doesn’t the Water Leak Science Experiment Video

 Step 1 – Fill a plastic baggie a little more than 1/2 way full of water.

 Step 2 – Seal the baggie.

 Step 3 – Quickly stab a sharpened pencil through the baggie.

 Step 4 – Try stabbing multiple pencils through the baggie.
 Why doesn’t the water leak?